Karl Jenkins: Works

 Jenkins composed the music for the 2012 BBC Wales series The Story of Wales presented by Huw Edwards.

-A work entitled The Healer – A Cantata For St Luke was premiered on 16 October 2014 (7:30 pm) in St Luke's Church, Grayshott, Hampshire, and was recorded and broadcast on Classic FM.
+A work entitled The Healer – A Cantata For St Luke was premiered on 16 October 2014 at St Luke's Church, Grayshott, Hampshire, and was recorded and broadcast on Classic FM.
 The Healer received its US premiere at Carnegie Hall, New York on 19 January 2015.
-In September 2015, the recording of the premiere of The Healer was released on CD by Warner Classics as part of the 8-disc boxed set Voices.
+In September 2015, the recording of the premiere of The Healer was released on CD by Warner Classics as part of the eight-disc boxed set Voices.

 A compilation CD Still with the Music was also released in September 2015, coinciding with the publication of his autobiography of the same name.

 On 8 October 2016 Jenkins' choral work Cantata Memoria: For the children, a response to the 1966 Aberfan disaster with a libretto by Mererid Hopwood and commissioned by S4C, premiered at the Wales Millennium Centre.
 The concert was broadcast the following evening on S4C and was released as an album by Deutsche Grammophon.

 Musical style

 Lyrics

-Many of the songs written by Jenkins have specifically-written phonetic lyrics, but they are not in any language.
+Many of the songs written by Jenkins have specifically written phonetic lyrics, but they are not in any language.
 Instead, they are syllables intended to have a musical effect, but not to carry any specific meaning.
 This glossolalia is similar to the sounds of "scat singing", except that this latter artform sometimes emphasises of-the-moment improvisation as well.

 The composer has said the lyrics to his "Adiemus" series of songs are in "an invented language", and have no particular meaning.
 He has observed, "The text was written phonetically with the words viewed as instrumental sound, the idea being to maximise the melisma by removing the distraction, if one can call it that, of words”.
 Some listeners compare his lyrics to the Latin language, but other critics discount such a connection.

 Other songs he has written use Biblical or literary texts for the lyrics.